Buy a Life Insurance Plan in a few clicks

 4

-Review the offer document to research and evaluate an NFO, which includes details about the fund’s investment strategy, objectives, and risk factors.
+Review the offer document to research and evaluate a New Fund Offering, which includes details about the fund’s investment strategy, objectives, and risk factors.
 Analyze the fund manager’s track record and compare the NFO’s objectives with your investment goals and risk tolerance.

 5